(+91) 9686 448899

 The ABS/SMA blends demonstrate outstanding processability, low warpage, high heat deflection temperature (HDT), high-temperature rigidity, good impact strength, and solvent and chemical resistance.
 They compete effectively for automotive applications with PPE or PC alloys (trims, instrument panels, roof linings, hubcaps, headlight housings), appliances and electronics, houseware, appliances, etc.

-Biodegradable and non biodegradable polymer blends
+Biodegradable and non-biodegradable polymer blends

-In agriculture, biodegradability has been analyzed to prevent excessive moisture loss and growth of weeds and mitigate recyclability problems.
+In agriculture, biodegradability has been analyzed to prevent excessive moisture loss and the growth of weeds and mitigate recyclability problems.
 An agricultural film can last as long as possible and then decompose under the impact of microorganisms and UV irradiation.
 Biopolymers are also biodegradable.

 They have been used for synthetic polymers in biodegradable blends.
 Some synthetic polymers, viz.
 PET, once copolymerized with poly lactones, is prone to biodegradation.
 Like polyglycols, polymers with regulated, reversed miscibility are also biodegradable.
 By mixing a thermoplastic resin with a biodegradable one, biodegradable polymer blends are also designed.